zeduard89/backCrew/readme.md

 ### Projects related

-Endpoints for viewing and manipulating the Projects that the Admin has permissions to access
+Endpoints for viewing and manipulating the Projects that the Front has permissions to access

 - [Create Project](./readme/projectRoute/createProject.md) : `POST /projectRoute/`